kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 ---
 date: 2019-04-19
-description: An overview of the tech stack and the decisions making framework used.
+description: An overview of the tech stack and the rationale behind it.
 ---

 # Nimbus Tech Stack (2019)